NLC001/Docker-Project/README.md

 User: Can log in and access their dashboard.
 Admin: Has access to additional functionalities, including user management.
 Use Cases:
-Log In: Both User and Admin login to access the application.
+Log In: Both User and Admin log in to access the application.
 View Dashboard: After login, users are redirected to different dashboards based on their role.
 Perform CRUD Operations: Admins have full CRUD capabilities to manage user records.